BY REFRAMING OUR AESTHETIC VISION, WE CAN DECOLONIZE WHAT WE DEEM ASPIRATIONAL

 Why?

-the concept of ‘luxury’ is inherently rooted in imperialism: the original luxury goods were spices, furs, and jewels that european colonizers stole from Africa, Asia, and the Americas. modern luxury retail is a direct descendant of colonialism and continues to sustain racist power dynamics by systemically excluding creators of color - especially Black creators:
+the concept of ‘luxury’ is historically rooted in imperialism: the original luxury goods were spices, furs, and jewels that european colonizers stole from Africa, Asia, and the Americas. modern luxury retail is a direct descendant of this history and continues to sustain racist power dynamics by systemically excluding creators of color:

 LESS THAN 2% OF BRANDS AT NET-A-PORTER, NORDSTROM, AND SHOPBOP ARE BLACK-OWNED, AND LESS THAN 10% ARE POC-OWNED